AdobeDocs/analytics.fr-FR/help/export/analytics-data-feed/df-manage-feeds.md

 ### Ajouter

-Cliquez sur le bouton + [!UICONTROL Ajouter] à proximité des onglets des flux et des tâches pour créer un nouveau flux.
+Near the feeds and jobs tabs, click the + [!UICONTROL Add] button to create a new feed.
 Pour plus d’informations, reportez-vous à [Ajouter un flux](create-feed.md).

 ### Colonnes